grpc-ecosystem/grpc-gateway/docs/_docs/inject_router.md

 The gRPC-gateway allows you to add custom routes to the serve mux, for example if you want to support a use case that isn't supported by the grpc-gateway, like file uploads.

-It may become a good alternative to `gorilla/mux` or other golang router matcher.

 ## Example

 ```go